murilogustineli/bear-classifier/README.md

 Demo bear classifier with fastai and [Voila](https://pypi.org/project/voila/)

-The image classifier can grizzly, black, or teddy bears in an image.
+The image classifier can identify grizzly, black, or teddy bears in an image.